 In my weekly column, we take a long look at impact fantasy football rookies.
 I compare their performance to date against my original expectations of them.
-Let’s continue this 2014 version of the series by looking at one of the top rookie picks inevans1 Tampa Bay’s Mike Evans.
+Let’s continue this 2014 version of the series by looking at one of the top rookie picks in Tampa Bay’s Mike Evans.
 You most likely spent a high rookie pick or a significant startup selection to get him on your roster.

 Here is what I saw in college from the receiver: For the first moment you see him, it is clear that Evans is a big bodied, powerful, striding wide receiver at 6′ 5″ 225 lbs.
 While he isn’t always a consistent hands catcher, the young wide out adjusts well to the ball in the air.
 Evans has the body control to reach behind for a pass thrown at his hip in stride.
 His concentration and athleticism make him a dangerous play maker.
 Evans gets separation with his speed and quickness with a few shoulder shakes tossed in.
 This receiver makes NFL gauntlet-like catches right at the sidelines: stops, spins around 180 degrees, and catches the ball without the corner realizing what had happened.
 He uses his big mitts, great vision, and large catch radius to pluck the pigskin at its highest point.
 Evans reminded Mayock and others of Tampa Bay wide out Vincent Jackson who knows how to use his body to make difficult catches and box out defenders (it was certainly ironic they now both play for the Buccaneers).
 The receiver ran a good 40 time at 4.53 for his size and plays physical down the field with the ability to out jump almost anyone.
 Despite all the pre-draft “Johnny Football” love, I am of the opinion that Evans made Johnny Manziel, not the other way around.
 Evans is a huge red zone threat and is a solid blocker who can help out on entire offense.